nayomitchell/aria-roles/README.md

 # aria-roles

-A map of aria roles and their descriptions, as detailed by [ARIA](https://www.w3.org/TR/html-aria/#allowed-aria-roles-states-and-properties).
+A object of aria roles and their descriptions, as detailed by [ARIA](https://www.w3.org/TR/html-aria/#allowed-aria-roles-states-and-properties).

 ## Installation